• Skip to primary navigation

 3. Add the squash to the boiling water.
 Boil until the squash is soft, easily pierced with a fork.
 This will take about 25 minutes.

 4. Drain the squash when it has cooked to a nice soft texture.
 Put the drained squash back into the pan, and immediately and the butter and milk.
-Mash the squash and stir with a sturdy spoon.
+Mash the squash with a potato masher and stir with a sturdy spoon.

 5. Stir in the remaining ingredients – add the garlic powder, sage, soy sauce, Parmesan cheese and salt.
 Stir to combine thoroughly.
 Serve immediately, or cover to keep warm on the stove as you finish other parts of the meal.